-The City of Fort Wayne is proud once again to have a balanced budget while maintaining a healthy cash reserve that enables City government to deliver high-quality, cost-effective services every day to our residents, businesses and taxpayers.
-The ingenuity and hard work of the City's employees and elected officials ensures that your City government is a responsible steward of public dollars entrusted to us to provide the core services of municipal government.
+The City of Fort Wayne is proud once again to have a balanced budget while maintaining a cash reserve that enables City government to deliver high-quality, cost-effective services to our residents, businesses and taxpayers.
+The dedication and hard work of City employees and elected officials ensures that your City government is a responsible steward of public dollars entrusted to us to provide the core services of municipal government.

 For more than a decade, the City of Fort Wayne has worked to do more with less as the City serves more residents with fewer tax dollars.
 As Indiana's second largest city, Fort Wayne has kept the headcount of city employees steady.
-We have found smarter ways to do the public's business - from implementing technology and reducing our paper usage to realizing significant cost savings through process improvements.
+We have found more efficient ways to do the public's business - from implementing technology and reducing our paper usage to realizing significant cost savings through process improvements.

 I remain committed to keeping the public informed about the City's budget and finances, and to making this information accessible.
-In keeping with our pledge to make all government business more accessible, the city encourages the public to make use of the SmartGov section of our website, available at www.cityoffortwayne.org/smartgov.html.
-There you can find copies of city contracts, budget information and even the City's check register.
-You have a right to know how your city is spending your money.
+In keeping with our pledge to make all government business more accessible, the City encourages the public to make use of the SmartGov section of our website, available at www.cityoffortwayne.org/smartgov.html.
+There you can find copies of City contracts, budget information and even the City's check register.
+You have a right to know how your City is spending your money.
 This website makes that information available 24 hours a day, 7 days a week.

 The immediate and long-term financial health of City government allows us to focus on providing key services to you and your neighborhood, including public safety, parks and other essential services, such as streets and lighting.
-The City of Fort Wayne will continue to work hard to maintain a safe environment that fosters good jobs, vibrant neighborhoods, and grows and attracts businesses and retains 21st century talent.
+The City of Fort Wayne will continue to work hard to maintain a safe environment that fosters good jobs, strong neighborhoods, and grows and attracts businesses and jobs.

-Sincerely yours,
+Sincerely,